bripkens/gcstats.js/README.md

 npm install --save gc-stats
 ```

-## Node version support
+## Node version compatibility
 node-gcstats depends on C++ extensions which are compiled when the *gc-stats* module is installed.
-Compatibility information can be inspected via the [Travis-CI build jobs](https://travis-ci.org/dainis/node-gcstats/).
+Compatibility information can be inspected via the [Travis-CI build jobs](https://travis-ci.org/dainis/node-gcstats/) and the [compatibility file](https://github.com/bripkens/node-gcstats/blob/develop/compatibility.md).